-Are you planning to packraft in a strong rapid then you probably need more capable PFD than packrafting on a calm lake.
+Are you planning to packraft in a strong rapid then you probably need a more capable PFD than packrafting on a calm lake?

 Also when you plan to packraft in the open sea you should look for a PFD which can also handle stormy sea conditions as the weather can also change quickly on the sea.

-Of course, you should always check the weather conditions before you go packrafting on the sea.
-Packrafts are actually not meant to be used on the sea but we have also paddled on the Baltic Sea in Finland and it worked quite well with our windpaddle sail.
+You should always check the weather before you go packrafting on the sea.
+Packrafts are actually not meant to be used on the sea but we have also paddled on the Baltic Sea in Finland and it worked quite well with our Windpaddle sail.

-PFD’s are categorised by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend to read through the pfdma.org pages to make sure that you select the right one if you live in the U.S.
+PFD’s are categorized by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend reading through the pfdma.org pages to make sure that you select the right one if you live in the U.S.

-We are usually wearing a dry suite when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.
+I am usually wearing a dry suit when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.

 We would not recommend inflatable PFD’s.

-Of course they are not that bulky than regular PFD’s but we don’t feel that they are that safe like regular PFD’s.
+They are not that bulky as regular PFD’s but we don’t feel that they are that safe like regular PFD’s.

 However, if you are still interested in an inflatable PFD then you could probably have a look into the MTI Fuid 2.0*.

-Wearing a PFD does not need to be a burden.
-The latest PFD’s are quite stylish and we hope that we were able to give you some good ideas on which PFD you could get for yourself.
+Wearing a PFD need not be a burden.
+The latest PFD’s are quite stylish and we hope that we could give you some good ideas on which PFD you could get for yourself.

 We are currently wearing the Palm Alpha and the Astral Designs YTV PFDs.
-The Astral Designs V-Eight life jacket was also quite popular among a few paddlers who participated in the Swedish Packrafting Round-Up 2016.
+The Astral Designs V-Eight life jacket was also popular among a few paddlers who took part in the Swedish Packrafting Round-Up 2016.